xebia-functional/coding-guidelines/java/android/README.md

 * **Group**: Application area or screen.
 If the resource is used in different parts of applications 'common' should be used instead. e.g. actionbar, menu, media, popup, footer, audio, etc.
 * **Type**: Resource Type. e.g. background, icon, button, textfield, list, menuitem, radiobutton, checkbox, tab, dialog, title, etc.
 * **Name**: Descriptive name as to what the resource is about. e.g. play, stop.
-* **State** (Optional): The optional state of a parent resource. e.g. A button could be in 'normal', 'pressed', 'disabled' and 'selected'.
+* **State**: (Optional): The optional state of a parent resource. e.g. A button could be in 'normal', 'pressed', 'disabled' and 'selected'.
 A checkbox could be 'on' or 'off'.
 These resources should NEVER be used directly in layout but rather as state selectors.
-* **Suffix** (Optional): An arbitrary suffix that helps to further identify a property of the resource.
-Ex: bright, dark, opaque, layer, etc.
+* **Suffix**: (Optional): An arbitrary suffix that helps to further identify a property of the resource. e.g. bright, dark, opaque, layer.

 Below are some examples of properly named resources.